-- Site Area - A minimum net site area of 350m2 for each dwelling unit unless subject to a. the standards of (b)-(d) below. - b.
-A minimum net site area of 1300m2 of contiguous developable land in the Aokautere Parklands Area. - A minimum net site area of 400m2 of contiguous developable land in the C. Aokautere Development Area (refer Map 10.1). - A minimum net site area of 500m2 for each dwelling unit In the Napier Road d.
-Residential Extension Area, Ashhurst, Bunnythorpe and Longburn village residential areas.
+- i.
+Site Area - a.
+A minimum net site area of 350m2 for each dwelling unit unless subject to the standards of (b)-(d) below. - b.
+A minimum net site area of 1300m2 of contiguous developable land in the Aokautere Parklands Area. - c.
+A minimum net site area of 400m2 of contiguous developable land in the Aokautere Development Area (refer Map 10.1). - d.
+A minimum net site area of 500m2 for each dwelling unit In the Napier Road Residential Extension Area, Ashhurst, Bunnythorpe and Longburn village residential areas.